BU-Spark/pitne-voter-app/README.md

     npm run dev
     ```

-4. On another terminal, navigate to the server directory, install dependencies, and start Server:
+4. On another terminal, navigate to the server directory and install dependencies:
     ```bash
     cd server
     npm install
-    npm run dev
     ```

-5. On another terminal, navigate to the Strapi directory, install dependencies, and start Strapi server:
+5. On another terminal, navigate to the Strapi directory and install dependencies:
     ```bash
     cd strapi
     npm install
-    npm start

     ```